-4.5 Arresting a Vessel

-Powers of Attorney
+4.5 Arresting a Vessel Powers of Attorney

-The original power of attorney shall be provided to the court and attached to the arrest application, unless it is not available.
-In the latter case, the arrest application must be submitted along with a scanned (colour) copy of the original power of attorney.
+The original power of attorney should be provided to the court and attached to the arrest application, unless it is not available.
+In the latter case, it is possible to request leave from the tribunal to submit the original power of attorney at a later stage (a scanned (colour) copy of the original power of attorney being submitted with the application whenever available).

-Besides, where issued abroad, powers of attorney are only accepted and enforceable if previously notarised, legalised, translated into Portuguese and, finally, consularised before Mozambique's embassy or consulate with jurisdiction over the country of their issuance.
+Where issued abroad, powers of attorney are only accepted and enforceable if previously notarised, legalised, translated into Portuguese and, finally, consularised before Mozambique's embassy or consulate with jurisdiction over the country of their issuance.